Successful lithium production Vulcan’s Optimisation Plants.

 Lithium Extraction Optimisation Plant Vulcan LEOP.

-Early results have consistently recorded over 90% (up to 95%) lithium extraction efficiency from its A-DLE unit, which is in line with expectations.
+Results to date have consistently recorded over 90% (up to 95%) lithium extraction efficiency from its A-DLE unit, which is in line with expectations.

 LEOP builds on over three years and more than 10,000 hours of successful in-house A-DLE piloting both in the Vulcan labs and at its pilot plants in Insheim and Landau.